What is backordering? Backordering is the process of selling inventory you don't have on hand. We'd like to introduce you to that handy little trick.

 Imagine you’re selling.
 In fact, imagine you’re selling a lot; your product is flying off the shelves so quickly that you can’t keep up with the demand.
 So what do you do?
 Stop selling?
 Disappoint customers, lose sales and drive them into the arms of a competitor?
 No way.
-To prevent that from happening, we’d like to introduce you to this handy little trick called backordering.
+To prevent that from happening, you can use backordering.

 A backorder allows your customers to shop your products even when you don’t have sufficient stock on hand.
 Sounds tricky?
 It isn’t.
 In fact, it’s really common in retail.